I Pass The CMA Exam!

 You will see a mix of conceptual and computational questions.
 The variety of questions can be very broad, but the calculations are likely quite basic.

-C. Decision Analysis
+C. Business Decision Analysis

 1. Cost/volume/profit analysis